Amsterdam Dance Event (ADE) is fast approaching!

 While ADE events are happening all over the city, there are some definite trends in the areas where parties are happening, even by genres.

-I’ll plot the largest events on a map for you, color-coded for your convenience.
+I’ll plot the largest events on a map for you in 2017, color-coded for your convenience.
+The venues for the largest parties tend to stay the same year-to-year.

 Click the top left corner of the map to be able to see the labels, genres, and toggle and and off irrelevant layers.